 (7) "Plenary session" means an assembly designed for all participants;

 (8) "Course" means a series of learning experiences with a specific content and offered for credit, non-credit, or audit by a regionally accredited educational institution;

 (9) "Short-term course" means an intensive sequence of learning activities offered regularly over a short period of time.

 (10) "Teleconference" means the transmission of video information where there is an on-site moderator to lead a post-conference discussion and question and answer session.

 (11) "Distance learning" means a formal education process, in which instruction occurs when the students and instructor(s) are not located in the same place.
 Distance learning adds technology to the learning environment by a variety of means.
 As this form of education has evolved with technology, it may be referred to as cyber learning, electronic learning, distance learning.
-For the purposes of agency 4757 rules, the term distance learning refers to all non-traditional methods of presentation except video-conferencing.
+For the purposes of agency 4757 of the Administrative Code, the term distance learning refers to all non-traditional methods of presentation except video-conferencing.